renatamuy/renatamuy.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    These are regions that have hotspots similarities across Sarbecovirus bat hosts main natural areas of distribution.
+    These are regions that have hotspots similarities across Sarbecovirus bat hosts main natural areas of distribution {% cite Muylaert2022 %}.
 </div>